kmsec-uk/kmsec-blog/src/pages/blog/tracking-crimson-kingsnake.md

 The English is good, the context is believable, and it was targeted to a well-positioned employee in finance.

 The story gets interesting with the second email.
-The fraudster spins up a fake thread to the CEO mail@work-desk02[.]space with the victim CC'd:
+The fraudster spins up a fake thread to the CEO mail@work-desk02[.]space with the victim CC'd.
+Note that they pivot from using the compromised Office365 infrastructure to their own infrastructure for sending emails:

 ![follow-up-1-ceo.png](/images/uploads/crimsonkingsnake/follow-up-1-ceo.png)